Zantac settlements: Lawsuits

 Do-Not-Call list regarding settlement options.
 Also by then, "a wave of recalls" had taken place.

 Some of the lawsuits, which by October 2021 included over 100,000 plaintiffs, were filed due to impending statute of limitations laws; estimates of how many people used Zantac have been given as high as 15 million.
-Facets of the legal rangling included:
+Facets of the legal wrangling included: